ptown2/GLMVS/README.md

 * `GLMVS.AddToLibrary( "gm_construct", {"Construct", "Facepunch"} )` - This will set `GM_Construct` name to `Construct` with the author as `Facepunch`.
 * `GLMVS.AddToLibrary( "gm_flatgrass", {"Flatgrass"} )` - This will set `GM_Flatgrass` name to `Flatgrass`.

-Notes: If you don't want to fill it then just set it to nil (without quotes).
+Note: If you don't want to fill it then just set it to nil (without quotes).
 However a name MUST be placed.

 #### ADDING THE MAP IMAGES: ####
 GLMVS has an automatic system that it will grab every map image that is added within its maplist then force the client to download them.
 Simply place your images on the root folder of `garrysmod/maps`.
 Make sure the images are sized as 150x150, png format and have the same name as the map's name. `gm_flatgrass` would translate the map image to `gm_flatgrass.png`.

-Notes: GLMVS will ignore non-existent map images and will replace it with a missing map icon or simply a grey square.
+Note GLMVS will ignore non-existent map images and will replace it with a missing map icon or simply a grey square.

+Note 2: Make sure the images are always lowercase, no matter what.

 #### UPDATE NOTIFICATOR: ####